Roseanne Barr Returns to Twitter: ‘Don’t Feel Sorry For Me’

 “I apologize from the bottom of my heart and hope that you can find it in your hearts to forgive me.”

-Barr also retweeted numerous messages of support and defenses of her original tweet, including from alt-right figures such as Jack Posobiec and Thomas Wictor.
+Barr also retweeted numerous messages of support and defenses of her original tweet, including from alt-right figures such as Jack Posobiec and Thomas Wictor, but later issued tweets asking her fans not to defend her.

+“Guys I did something unforgivable so do not defend me,” she wrote.
+“It was 2 in the morning and I was ambien tweeting-it was memorial day too-i went 2 far & do not want it defended-it was egregious Indefensible.
+I made a mistake I wish I hadn’t but…don’t defend it please. ty.”

+She urged her followers not to boycott ABC as well: “I’m not a censor and they have the right to do what they wish.”

 Barr added that she would be on Joe Rogan’s podcast, “The Joe Rogan Experience,” on Friday.